Particular/docs.particular.net/servicecontrol/logging.md

 The logs are rolled based on date and size, any log exceeding 30MB will trigger the log to roll.
 If the log is rolled because of a date change the old log is named `<logname>.<date>.txt` where date is in the format `yyyyMMdd` and log name is either `ravenlog` or `logfile`.
 If the log is rolled based on size a sequence number is added e.g `<logname>.<date>.<sequence>.txt`.
 The sequence number starts at 0.
 Higher numbers indicate more recent log files.
 ServiceControl will retain 14 log files.
 Older logs are deleted automatically.

+> [!NOTE]
-NOTE: The change in log naming will result in logs produced prior to Version 1.10 being ignored by the log cleanup process.
+> The change in log naming will result in logs produced prior to Version 1.10 being ignored by the log cleanup process.
 These old logs can safely be removed manually.

 ## Logging Levels